The Financial Aid Process

 For more detailed information about the Satisfactory Academic Progress Policy and the Appeal Process, please save and review this PDF.

-The terms and conditions of the Law Tuition Scholarship require 6 consecutive semesters of full-time enrollment at UC Irvine School of Law and good academic standing.
+The terms and conditions of the institution scholarships, grants and fellowships require 6 consecutive semesters of full-time enrollment at UC Irvine School of Law and good academic standing.
 This award is not a stipend; therefore, it cannot be used to pay for ancillary university charges or living expenses.

 Federal direct-loan borrowers will receive a six-month grace period on loans certified by UC Irvine School of Law.
 In addition, UCI students have the option to apply for a Direct Consolidation Loan during this grace period.